netmex/sqrip-woocommerce/README.txt

 4. sqrip API Key

 == Changelog ==
-= 1.5.5 =
+= 1.5.4 =
-* Add Refunds token validation
+* Add Refund token validation;
+* Shows QR-invoice on checkout screen;
+* Deletes unnecessary/old QR-invoices in media library.

 = 1.5.3 =
 * Bug fixes

 = 1.5.2 =
-* New pictures added to wordpress entry.
+* New pictures added to wordpress entry;
-* deleted the hash # in the default field after report of problems with certain banking Apps.
+* deleted the hash # in the default field after report of problems with certain banking Apps;
-* ZIP-Codes with initial "CH-" are now possible.
+* ZIP-Codes with initial "CH-" are now possible;
 * Added company field to payee address.

 = 1.5.1 =